makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Wait for CI to PASS
 * [ ] Wait for at Least two Approvals to Share for Publishing to GovAlpha
 * [ ] Share Deployed Address in `new-spells`
-* [ ] Fill Spell Crafter Related Boxes in the Main Exec Doc Sheet
+* [ ] Fill Spell Crafter Related Boxes in the Main Exec Sheet
 * [ ] Squash & Merge

 ## Next Steps